 In 2018, Rachael founded a comedy sketch group called Kids These Days.
 Rachael single-handedly scouted and recruited each of the performers and writers for the group.
 Rachael is the producer of the shows in addition to being a featured performer and writer for the group.
 Kids These Days has a recurring monthly mainstage show at the People's Improv Theater and has sold out every show in NYC and while on tour.
 Kids These Days has also appeared at SF SketchFest, New York Comedy Fest, Charleston Comedy Festival, Out of Bounds Comedy Festival, New York SketchFest, Portland Sketch Comedy Festival, and the HBO/Television Academy’s Independent Television Festival, among others.

-Led by Rachael, Kids These Days performed their original sketch comedy on national television on two recent episodes of the brand new NBC show "Bring the Funny".
+Led by Rachael, Kids These Days performed their original sketch comedy on national television on several episodes of the brand new NBC show "Bring the Funny".
 Kids These Days was one of only 40 acts selected from thousands of acts around the world for this new international comedy showcase.